A Selective Process

 Do you still have questions about our admissions process?
 We have done our best to capture as many of those questions as possible.
 If you do not see the answer you are looking for, feel free to email us.

 Our EMBA program is 14-month commitment, beginning in July and finishing in September the following year.
-Most of the program is online with four in-person residencies in October (Module 1), February (Module 2 – Silicon Valley), May (Module 3), and September (Module 4).
+Most of the program is online with four in-person residencies in September (Module 1), February (Module 2), May (Module 3 – Silicon Valley), and September (Module 4).
 You can find more details in the program details section.

 The EMBA is designed for candidates who have considerable work experience, including a significant amount in a managerial capacity (7+ years).
 They represent a globally diverse group spanning healthcare, technology, retail, IT, entertainment and more.
 Their backgrounds and experience may vary, but our candidates recognize the impact that digital transformation is having or will have on their respective jobs and industries.